2011 Cricket World Cup final

-The 2011 Cricket World Cup Final was a One Day International (ODI) match played between India and Sri Lanka at the Wankhede Stadium, Mumbai, India on Saturday 2 April 2011.
-The culmination of the tenth edition of the World Cup, it was the first time that two Asian teams had faced each other in an ODI World Cup final.
-India won the match by six wicketsits second World Cup win after the 1983 tournamentand became the third team to have won the title more than once, after Australia (1987, 1999, 2003, 2007 and later 2015) and the West Indies (1975 and 1979).
+The final of the 2011 Cricket World Cup was played between India and Sri Lanka at the Wankhede Stadium, Mumbai on Saturday 2 April 2011.
+India won the match by six wickets to win their second World Cup title after the 1983 tournament and became the third team to have won the title more than once, after Australia (1987, 1999, 2003, 2007) and the West Indies (1975 and 1979).
 India became the first country to win Cricket World Cup in their own country.

 Both teams had progressed through three stages to reach the final.
 India had won all but two matches to that point, losing to South Africa and tying with England in the group stage.
-Sri Lanka had won all but one completed match, against Pakistan.
-The Sri Lanka captain Kumar Sangakkara chose to bat first after winning the toss.
+Sri Lanka had won all but two matches to that point, losing to Pakistan and a no result against Australia in the group stage.
+Sri Lankan captain Kumar Sangakkara chose to bat first after winning the toss.
 The team scored slowly until the 17th over when they lost both their openers.
 Sangakkara added 62 runs with Mahela Jayawardene before being dismissed for 48 runs.
 Although wickets kept falling at one end, Jayawardene scored 103 runs in 88 balls; he was involved in a partnership of 66 runs with Thisara Perera.
 The pair took Sri Lanka's total to 274 runs at the close of the innings.

 In reply, India lost their opener Virender Sehwag to the second ball of the innings, out LBW by Lasith Malinga.
 Sachin Tendulkar, too, got out quickly.
 The next set of batsmen, Gautam Gambhir and Virat Kohli, added 83 runs in 15 overs before the latter got out in the 22nd over.
 India captain MS Dhoni, promoting himself up the order, joined Gambhir and they both added 109 runs, an Indian record in a World Cup final.
 Gambhir got out for 97 runs in the 42nd over.
 India chased down the total and won the match by six wickets in the 49th over.
 Dhoni was declared the "man of the match" for scoring 91 runs, while his compatriot Yuvraj Singh was awarded the "man of the tournament".